Jake Turpin

 Jake Turpin (born 16 November 1996) is an Australian professional rugby league footballer who plays as a for the Canterbury-Bankstown Bulldogs.

-He previously for the Brisbane Broncos and the Sydney Roosters in the National Rugby League (NRL).
+He previously played for the Brisbane Broncos and the Sydney Roosters in the National Rugby League (NRL).

 Background

 Turpin was born in Brisbane, Queensland, Australia.

 He played his junior rugby league for Redlands and the Ipswich Brothers, before being signed by the Melbourne Storm.

 Playing career

 Early years

 From 2014 to 2016, Turpin played for the Melbourne Storm NYC team, playing 44 games scoring 9 tries and kicking one field goal before graduating to their Queensland Cup team, Sunshine Coast Falcons in 2017.

 2018

 In 2018, Turpin joined the Brisbane Broncos.
 In round 17 of the 2018 NRL season, he made his NRL debut for the Broncos against the Gold Coast Titans, starting off the interchange bench after regular hooker Andrew McCullough was called up to the Queensland State of Origin team.